 Every year the library plans a series of free events for all ages around the national theme determined by the American Library Association.
 Participants can win prizes by logging reading with us.
 Kids can keep track of each day they read by putting a sticker on a circle on their Summer Reading Log.

 Bring your log to the library to get raffle tickets for prizes.
-Teens and adults may also log their reading on SRP bookmarks, and for every 3 books you read, you’ll earn a raffle ticket too.
+Teens and adults may also log their reading on SRP bookmarks, and for every book you read, you’ll earn a raffle ticket too.

 The 2019 Summer Reading Program theme is: